 Killeen Home Loan Modification Lawyer

-When financial problems occur, many families are unable to make their home mortgage payments and the result is that many people in Waco and Killeen are in danger of losing their homes.
-Under government programs for home loan modification, such as the Home Affordable Modification Program (HAMP), we have successfully negotiated reduced interest rates and even forgiveness of some portions of the mortgage debt for Waco clients and that has enabled them to retain their homes.
-Our negotiations have resulted in mortgage companies agreeing to place the missed mortgage payments at “the end” of our client’s notes.
-We have also negotiated interest rates for modified loans to as low as 3%!
+When financial problems occur, many families are unable to make their home mortgage payments and the result is that many people in Killeen are in danger of losing their homes.
+Under government programs for a home loan modification, such as the Home Affordable Modification Program (HAMP), Ms. Shank has successfully negotiated reduced interest rates and even forgiveness of some portions of the mortgage debt for her clients and that has enabled them to retain their homes.
+The negotiations have resulted in mortgage companies agreeing to place the missed mortgage payments at “the end” of many client notes.
+She has also negotiated interest rates for modified loans to as low as 3%!

-Many bankruptcy attorneys believe that the only way to retain a home from a threatened foreclosure sale is for the client to file a three to five year Chapter 13 wage garnishment bankruptcy.
-We simply and strongly disagree.
+Many bankruptcy attorneys believe that the only way to retain a home from a threatened foreclosure sale is for the client to file a three to five-year Chapter 13 wage garnishment bankruptcy.
+Erin simply and strongly disagrees.

-We help clients apply for home loan modifications.
-Many times we apply for a home loan modification and also file a Chapter 7 bankruptcy case which enables the client to retain their home, reduce their home mortgage payments and get discharged from virtually all of their unsecured debt.
+She can help clients apply for home loan modifications.
+Many times Erin will apply for a home loan modification and also file a Chapter 7 bankruptcy case which enables the client to retain their home, reduce their home mortgage payments, and get discharged from virtually all of their unsecured debt.

-If an attorney has informed you that a Chapter 13 three to five year wage garnishment is the only way to retain your home from an upcoming foreclosure sale, please see us for a second opinion.
+If an attorney has informed you that a Chapter 13 three to five-year wage garnishment is the only way to retain your home from an upcoming foreclosure sale, please contact Erin Shank for a second opinion.